J-1 Visa Hospitality Jobs

 Does the two-year home residency requirement apply to hospitality J-1 holders?

 It depends on your country of citizenship and funding source.
-Nationals of countries on the DOS Exchange Visitor Skills List working in hospitality may be subject to the two-year home residency requirement after their J-1 program ends, meaning they cannot immediately change to H-1B or adjust status.
+Nationals of countries on the DOS Exchange Visitor Skills List working in hospitality may be subject to the two-year home residency requirement after their J-1 program ends, meaning they cannot immediately change to H-1B visa or adjust status.
 USCIS and your designated sponsor can confirm whether this requirement applies to your specific situation before you begin a placement.

 What documents does my host employer need to provide before the DS-2019 is issued?